 As you Journey Inward with Yin Yoga

 “If you have been doing yoga for a while now, you might be experiencing only half of the practice and just some of the benefits that are available to you.
 Yin Yoga is the other half,” says Bernie Clark in his book The Complete Guide to Yin Yoga.

 Many of us have an active yoga practice which is “yang” targeting our muscles with rhythmic, repetitive movement to strengthen and lengthen the muscles.
 In a Yin practice there is a sense of surrender and softening, moving slowly targeting the deeper “yin” tissues of our ligaments, bones and joints.
 These yin tissues are dryer and less elastic so they do not have the same ability to stretch and elongate.
 They need to be compressed gently for a longer period of time.
 The longer the body is still, the more the energy becomes concentrated in the deeper tissues.

-In this four-week session teacher Kathleen Snapper will guide you into postures on the floor (no standing poses) with the intention of targeting the yin tissues.
+In this six-week session teacher Kathleen Snapper will guide you into postures on the floor (no standing poses) with the intention of targeting the yin tissues.
 Holding postures in a relaxed way, non-aggressively with appropriate pressure, not strained, allowing muscles to remain stretched but without engaging them.
 We will use bolsters, blocks and blankets to support us in these postures, but this is different than restorative yoga because we are feeling an appropriate level of tension on the tissues while we stay in the posture for a few minutes.

 Six weeks on Tuesday evenings 7-8 pm Jan.
 9, 16, 23, 30, and Feb.
 6, 13.
 Sign up for the series for just $80 or attend individual sessions for $18.
 Sign up here for the Yin Yoga series.
 Sorry, class cards cannot be used for this series.